Luisapermor/Data_Analyst_Test_MariaPeralta/README.md

 1. Clone this repository.
 2. Open `github_api_colab_MariaPeralta.ipynb` in Google Colab.
-3. Add your GitHub personal access token in the setup cell.
+3. Add your GitHub personal access token in the setup cell (Step 1).
 4. Run each section to test endpoints and review data output.

 ---